Search Encrypt Has Better Privacy By Default Than DuckDuckGo

 Using DuckDuckGo?
 Try Search Encrypt Instead.

 If you’re using DuckDuckGo because you’re concerned about keeping your searches private, it probably isn’t the best choice.
 DuckDuckGo doesn’t track your search terms to create data profiles about you, but it doesn’t use the level of encryption that we do.
-Search Encrypt doesn’t track your data or store information about you and we keep your searches private.
+Search Encrypt is a private search engine and has some of the industry’s leading encryption measures.